-The presence of mycotoxins, in particular aflatoxin B1, can cause significant health problems as well as severe societal economic losses, and is, therefore, regulated with respect to maximum acceptable concentration in various feed- and foodstuffs.
-International regulatory authorities have begun to recognise the importance of representative sampling, but sampling guidelines are only partly in compliance with the Theory of Sampling.
-In particular, practical guidance regarding sampling, including correct design and operation of sampling devices, including explanations on how to develop sufficient sampling protocols are lacking in current guidelines.
-These are critical practicalities of major importance, especially when dealing with trace concentrations and/or concentrations that are irregularly distributed-as is the case for mycotoxins.
-Furthermore, heterogeneity characterisation, which is a necessary requirement to be able to develop valid sampling protocols or validation assessments of existing sampling operations, is currently not mentioned in the existing guidelines.
-The present paper focuses on heterogeneity characterisation with respect to sampling of mycotoxins for 1-D and 3-D feed lots (a full analysis of all critical practicalities in sampling mycotoxins is published elsewhere).
-Structural guidelines for correctly designing experimental heterogeneity characterisations are presented, allowing evaluation of sampling representativeness and determination of optimal number of increments per composite sample.
+The presence of mycotoxins, in particular aflatoxin B1, can cause significant health problems as well as severe societal economic losses, and is therefore regulated with respect to maximum acceptable concentration in various feed- and foodstuffs.
+International regulatory authorities have begun to recognize the importance of representative sampling, but sampling guidelines are only partly in compliance with the Theory of Sampling (TOS).
+In particular, practical guidance regarding sampling, including correct design and operation of sampling devices, including explanation on how to develop sufficient sampling protocols are lacking in current guidelines.
+These are critical practicalities of main importance, especially when dealing with trace concentrations and/or concentrations that are irregularly distributed - as is the case for mycotoxins.
+Furthermore, heterogeneity characterization, which is a necessary requirement to be able to develop valid sampling protocols or validation assessments of existing sampling operations, is currently not mentioned in the existing guidelines.
+The present paper focuses on heterogeneity characterization with respect to sampling of mycotoxins for 1-D and 3-D feed lots (a full analysis of all critical practicalities in sampling mycotoxins is published elsewhere).
+Structural guidelines for correctly designing experimental heterogeneity characterizations are presented, allowing evaluation of sampling representativeness and determination of optimal number of increments per composite sample.

-ycotoxins are toxic secondarv metabolites of moulds. which can occur during plant growth and during storage and processing.
-Among various mycotoxin types, aflatoxins are of major concern due to their potential impact on human and animal health.
-The food and feed industry has set a special focus on aflatoxin B1, which occurs most frequently and is the most toxic aflatoxin, since it has been directly correlated with adverse health affects.1 Mycotoxins can occur within a concentration range of μ g kg-1 to mg kg-1.
-The Food and Agriculture Organization of the United Nations (FAO) has estimated that approximately 25% of the world's agricultural production is contaminated with mycotoxins, resulting in significant economic loss due to their impact on human health, trade and animal productivity.2 Due to the fact that the presence of mycotoxins in food- and feedstuffs cannot be avoided, valid testing is demanded and, therefore, sampling methods for raw and processed materials are a critical necessity.
-The US Department of Agriculture (USDA) and its Grain Inspection, Packers & Stockyards Administration (GIPSA) has estimated that non-representative sampling accounts for nearly 90 % of the error associated with aflatoxin detection,3 mainly due to non-random spatial distribution throughout materials when occurring in the trace concentration range $(mg kg^{-1} or \mu g kg^{-1}).$
+vcotoxins are toxic secondary metabolites of moulds, which can occur during plant growth and during storage and processing.
+Among various mycotoxin types, aflatoxins are of major concern due to potential impact on human and animal health.
+The food and feed industry has set a special focus on aflatoxin B1, which occurs most frequently and is the most toxic aflatoxin, since it has been directly correlated to adverse health affects.
+Mycotoxins can occur within a concentration range of μg/kg to mg/kg.
+The Food and Agriculture Organization of the United Nations (FAO) has estimated that approximately 25% of the world's agricultural production is contaminated with mycotoxins, resulting in significant economic loss due to their impact on human health, trade and animal productivity.
+Due to the fact that the presence of mycotoxins in food- and feedstuffs cannot be avoided, valid testing is demanded, and therefore, sampling methods for raw and processed materials are a critical necessity.
+The U.S. Department of Agriculture (USDA) and its Grain Inspection, Packers & Stockyards Administration (GIPSA) has estimated that non-representative sampling accounts for nearly 90% of the error associated with aflatoxin detection, mainly due to nonrandom spatial distribution throughout materials when occurring in the trace concentration range (mg/kg or ug/kg).

-Below, critical practicalities with a focus on the heterogeneity characterisation required for developing sampling protocols for determining mycotoxins in feed (equally applicable to food) are presented.
+In the following critical practicalities with focus on heterogeneity characterization required for developing sampling protocols for determining mycotoxins in feed (equally applicable to food) are presented.
 Results are substantiated with data from field trials.
 The real-world data used here have been redacted and serve specifically to strengthen the general arguments and not to represent specific results of the studied field trials, which are proprietary.